Skip to main content

 Colonel Shaun R. Brown

-After completing General Surgery Residency training, COL Brown served at Carl R. Darnall Hospital, Ft.
-Cavazos, Texas.
-He deployed with the 28th CSH to Afghanistan as a General Surgeon and served as the Chief Medical Officer of his surgical detachment.
-In July 2015, COL Brown began his Colon and Rectal Fellowship at the Ochsner Clinic, New Orleans LA.
-Following completion, COL Brown was assigned to William Beaumont Army Medical Center as teaching faculty.
+In July 2015, COL Brown began his Colon and Rectal Surgery Fellowship at the Ochsner Clinic, New Orleans, Louisiana.
+Following completion, he was assigned to William Beaumont Army Medical Center as teaching faculty.
 During this time, COL Brown deployed with the 160th FST to Afghanistan.
-Additionally, COL Brown was recruited by the Joint Medical Augmentation Unit and successfully completed the assessment and selection process.
-Following graduation from Basic Airborne School, COL Brown was reassigned to Womack Army Medical Center, Ft.
-Bragg, NC with augmentation to Joint Special Operations Command.
-He completed military freefall school and deployed to Afghanistan in support of USSOCOM in 2019 and to Iraq in 2020 and 2022.
+Additionally, he was selected for the Joint Medical Augmentation Unit and successfully completed the assessment and selection process.
+Following graduation from Basic Airborne School, COL Brown was reassigned to Womack Army Medical Center, Fort Bragg, North Carolina, with augmentation to Joint Special Operations Command.
+During his time at Womack Army Medical Center, COL Brown became the General Surgery Program Director and was responsible for establishing a new General Surgery Residency program, the first additional U.S. Army General Surgery Residency program in over 40 years.
+During this time, he also served as the Chief of Surgery at Womack Army Medical Center.
+He completed Military Freefall School and deployed to Afghanistan in support of USSOCOM in 2019 and to Iraq in 2020 and 2022.